 This post contains affiliate links.
 If you click through and make a purchase, we may receive a commission (at no additional cost to you).
 Thanks for supporting HiP Paris in this way so we can continue to provide you with fabulous content.

 Living in Paris and trying to “make it as a writer” means I don’t often go to restaurants, and when I have the money to drink, I do my drinking at the same cheap bars.
-But, after six months of the city sitting shuttered, I was missing our restaurants.
+But, after six months of the city sitting shuttered due to Covid, I was missing our restaurants.
 Luckily, I was sent a copy of John Donohue’s A Table in Paris, a collection of drawings and conversations celebrating the combination of dining and artistic creativity that is so uniquely Parisian.
 A follow-up to John’s All the Restaurants in New York, A Table in Paris pairs delicious visuals of iconic restaurant architecture with the sweet nothings of Parisians waxing poetic about the restaurants they love.
 I recently spoke with John about how his book can transport us to better tastes and conversations.

 Will: I find the perspective of your drawings to be very full of potential.
 Always just outside your favorite restaurant, waiting for a table, or for a friend, or for a lover.
 What have your drawings, and even more, your drawings in these unfulfillable times, taught you about longing?

 John: If I’m ever anywhere without my pen and paper that’s when I feel intense regret and longing.
 When I’m standing in front of a place drawing, I become so engaged with the present moment that I lose track of where I am.
 Drawing brings me incredible joy, and I’m fortunate that my finished pieces have a similar effect on many viewers.
 I’m grateful my images can help people overcome their sense of missing a place and bring them back to the memory of a good meal and good company, and also offer the hope of returning to a favorite place soon.